Elliptical galaxy: Sizes and shapes

 is 0, and the Hubble type is E0.
 While the limit in the literature is about E7, it has been known since 1966 that the E4 to E7 galaxies are misclassified lenticular galaxies with disks inclined at different angles to our line of sight.
 This has been confirmed through spectral observations revealing the rotation of their stellar disks.
 Hubble recognized that his shape classification depends both on the intrinsic shape of the galaxy, as well as the angle with which the galaxy is observed.
 Hence, some galaxies with Hubble type E0 are actually elongated.

 It is sometimes said that there are two physical types of ellipticals: the giant ellipticals with slightly "boxy"-shaped isophotes, whose shapes result from random motion which is greater in some directions than in others (anisotropic random motion); and the "disky" normal and dwarf ellipticals, which contain disks.
 This is, however, an abuse of the nomenclature, as there are two types of early-type galaxy, those with disks and those without.
 Given the existence of ES galaxies with intermediate-scale disks, it is reasonable to expect that there is a continuity from E to ES, and onto the S0 galaxies with their large-scale stellar disks that dominate the light at large radii.

 Dwarf spheroidal galaxies appear to be a distinct class: their properties are more similar to those of irregulars and late spiral-type galaxies.

 At the large end of the elliptical spectrum, there is further division, beyond Hubble's classification.
 Beyond gE giant ellipticals, lies D-galaxies and cD-galaxies.
 These are similar to their smaller brethren, but more diffuse, with large haloes that may as much belong to the galaxy cluster within which they reside than the centrally located giant galaxy.

 NGC 3597 is the product of a collision between two galaxies.
 It is evolving into a giant elliptical galaxy.

+Formation and evolution

+The formation of elliptical galaxies is an active area of ongoing research.
+Early models proposed formation through rapid star formation at high redshifts, while later models emphasize formation through mergers of disk galaxies.
+Studies show that both models are consistent with what is plausible for their formation.

+More recent work suggests that gas-rich (wet) mergers can produce lower mass, fast rotating ellipticals, while gas-poor (dry) mergers may help build higher mass, slow rotating systems.
+Nearby ellipticals have shown more massive systems are typically older.
+Some elliptical galaxies also contain dust lanes, which can be a feature that has been interpreted as evidence of being a merger.

+Elliptical galaxies that are more massive and found in denser environments such as clusters tend to be older, redder, and more metal rich.